 Coming up with a bunch of different, complex passwords is no walk in the park.
 It's stressful.
+It’s frustrating.
 Remembering them all is borderline impossible and anxiety-inducing unless you're Joey DeGrandis (that's the guy with the perfect memory).
 But overcoming password stress and keeping your accounts secure doesn't have to be complicated — that's what password managers are for.

 Fortunately, with the NordPass password manager you can minimize the anxiety associated with password management, making it easier to keep your accounts secure without added stress.